General Pacheco

 General Pacheco is a city in the Tigre Partido of the urban agglomeration of Greater Buenos Aires, Argentina.
 The division's position inside Tigre significantly sums up to its importance inside the partido.
-According to the most recent census (2001), Pacheco had 43,287 inhabitants, making it the second most populated city of the partido.
+According to census 2001, Pacheco had 43,287 inhabitants, making it the second most populated city of the partido.
 It is a suburb 38 km north of downtown Buenos Aires and is just a few blocks away from the Pan American Highway.

 Economy

-There are important automotive assembly plants; Ford Motor Argentina and Volkswagen plus Kraft Foods located in the area.
-In addition the Techint Group has an industrial plant there.
-There are 161 occupied factories with a total of 7,135 workers.
+There are important automotive assembly plants (see below).

+Kraft Foods is located in the area and the Techint Group has an industrial plant there.
+In 2006, there were 161 occupied factories with a total of 7,135 workers.

 The shortwave-transmitter of Radiodifusión Argentina al Exterior is located in General Pacheco and can be heard all over the world.